FDio/csit/docs/report/introduction/methodology_terminology.rst

   bandwidth MRR expressed in bits-per-second (bps).
 - **Trial**: a single measurement step.
-- **Trial duration**: amount of time over which packets are transmitted and received in a single throughput measurement step.
+- **Trial duration**: amount of time over which packets are transmitted and received in a single measurement step.